 - General knowledge of networking protocols.

-- Office suite software like Microsoft word, Excel, Outlook.
+- Office suite software like Microsoft Word, Excel, and Outlook.

 - EDI standards like X12 or edifact

 The need for an EDI professional really depends on the size of the organization as well as the budget and other resources.
-Companies find EDI professionals who need someone on site who can constantly be available to monitor information and transactions especially using the legacy system.
+Companies find EDI professionals who need someone on site who can constantly be available to monitor information and transactions, especially using the legacy system.
 An EDI service provider will help the public select the right system for the public and the firm will take care of all the maintenance.
-An EDI analyst after some experience can shift is career to becoming EDI consultant, senior business analyst, developer analyst, business analyst, technical analyst, manager or a team leader.
+An EDI analyst after some experience can shift is their career to becoming an EDI consultant, senior business analyst, developer analyst, business analyst, technical analyst, manager, or team leader.